jmf626/alternative-1g1r-romset-generator/README.md

+### Important

+Forked from andrebrait's 1g1r-romset-generator.
+The goal is to add small functionalities to increase the level of customization of the excellent tool created by andrebrait

+### Changes so far

+v1.0.0

+- USA, EUR and JPN regions were separated from WORLD region, which is now fully independent as WOR.
+Now a USA game can have priority over a World game.
+Example:
+python3 generate.py -r USA,WOR,SPA,EUR,NZ,UK,JPN

+- Scandinavia region added (SCA).
+Example:
+python3 generate.py -r USA,WOR,SPA,EUR,SCA

+- Added bad dump rom filter.
+Example:
+python3 generate.py -r USA,WOR,SPA,EUR,NZ,UK,JPN -l en,es,ja --no-bad --all-regions
+(--no-bad filter is also included in --no-all as well.)

+- Documentation updated to reflect changes.

 ### 1G1R ROM set generator

 A small utility written in Python that uses No-Intro DATs to generate 1G1R ROM sets